GPS Tracking

 When in the “Trips” list:

-Tap on the “list” button (arrow 1) to see all the tracks in this trip (sorry we are using a different trip tracks in the following image, “Parndorf” trip had only one track…):
+Tap on the “list” button (arrow 1) to see all the tracks in this trip (sorry, we are using different trip tracks in the following image — the “Parndorf” trip had only one track):

-We can see complete list of tracks for this trip here and by default the last track is only shown on the map.
+We can see the complete list of tracks for this trip here, and by default only the last track is shown on the map.

-You can show all trip tracks on the map at once by tapping on “Show all” (arrow 1) button:
+You can show all trip tracks on the map at once by tapping on the “Show all” button (arrow 1):

-Trip and tracks list sharing options are available by tapping on action button (arrow 2).
+Trip and tracks list sharing options are available by tapping on the action button (arrow 2).

 By tapping on a specific track row, you’ll get it isolated and highlighted on the map: